PensoGlide/Vehicle-Rental/README.md

 # Vehicle Rental - Smart Contract

-This is a simple Solidity smart contract that aims to emulate a decentralized system capable of providing any vehicle rental service to whoever from whoever.
+This is a simple Solidity smart contract (built on version 0.8.0) that aims to emulate a decentralized system capable of providing any vehicle rental service to whoever from whoever.

 This Smart Contract is based on the premisse that the vehicle has a unique *ID*.
 The vehicle's owner can then register this *ID* to a vehicle, detailing the brand, model, plate number (if it's a car or motorcycle), and, most importantly, an initial fee and hourly fee.